OWASP/Top10/2017/en/0xa8-insecure-deserialization.md

 This can result in two primary types of attacks:

 * Object and data structure related attacks where the attacker modifies application logic or achieves arbitrary remote code execution if there are classes available to the application that can change behavior during or after deserialization.
-* Typical data tampering attacks such as access control-related attacks where existing data structures are used but the content is changed.
+* Typical data tampering attacks such as access-control-related attacks where existing data structures are used but the content is changed.

 Serialization may be used in applications for:

-* Remote/Inter-process Communication (RPC/IPC)
+* Remote- and inter-process communication (RPC/IPC)
 * Wire protocols, web services, message brokers
 * Caching/Persistence
 * Databases, cache servers, file systems